vethavikashini-cr/Rasa_Chatbot_Project/README.md

   - `domain.yml`: Specifies the domain, including intents, entities, and actions.

 - **Model Configuration:**
-  - `config.yml`: Configures the Rasa NLU and Core pipeline, including the SentimentAnalyzer.
+  - `config.yml`: Configures the Rasa NLU and Core pipeline.

 ## Dataset

-The dataset for this chatbot includes examples for different intents, entities, and scenarios related to restaurant services.
+The dataset for this chatbot includes examples of different intents, entities, and scenarios related to restaurant services.

 ## Getting Started